pbuckles22/MinesweeperReinforcedLearning/CONTEXT.md

 ## 🎯 **Project Overview**
 This is a Reinforcement Learning environment for Minesweeper using Stable Baselines3 (PPO) with curriculum learning, MLflow tracking, and comprehensive testing.
 Optimized for M1 MacBook performance with GPU acceleration.

+## 🚨 **CRITICAL DEVELOPMENT RULE** ⚡ **NEW**
+**When making ANY changes to the environment, reward system, or core functionality, IMMEDIATELY update the corresponding tests to match the new behavior.
+This prevents cascading test failures and ensures the test suite remains a reliable validation tool.**

+**Examples of changes that require test updates:**
+- Environment state representation changes (e.g., 2-channel → 4-channel)
+- Reward system modifications (e.g., neutral → immediate rewards)
+- Action space or masking changes
+- Board size conventions or defaults
+- Training configuration updates

+**This rule was learned from the painful experience of updating from 2-channel to 4-channel state representation and neutral to immediate rewards, which caused widespread test failures across the entire test suite.**

 ## 🏗️ **Key Design Decisions**

 ### **Simplified Reward System** ⚡ **UPDATED**